 GetNTP Access Class: READ_SYSTEM

 Message name Description

 GetNTPRequest This is an empty message.

-GetNTPResponse "NTPFromDHCP": A list of case FromDHCP is equal server addresses in the fit DHCP and describes the
+GetNTPResponse This message contains: "FromDHCP": True if the NTP servers are obtained via DHCP.
+"NTPFromDHCP": A list of NTP servers obtained via DHCP in case FromDHCP is equal to true.
+This means that the NTP server addresses in the field NTPFromDHCP are coming from DHCP and describes the current configuration status.
+"NTPManual": A list of manually given NTP servers xs:boolean FromDHCP [1][1] tt:NetworkHost NTPFromDHCP [0][unbounded]

 Fault codes Description

 No command specific faults!